Wilcoxon Rank Sum (Mann Whitney-U) in R

 Overview

-Available R package
+Available R packages

 # x, y are two unpaired vectors.
 Do not necessary need to be of the same length.